saharakriche116-lgtm/Human-in-the-Loop-Workflow/README.md

 - **Continuous Learning**: Retraining pipeline (Scikit-Learn) based on validated corrections.
 Metrics: Monitoring of average correction time and model precision to verify learning progress using MLflow.

+- **Metrics Monitoring**: Checking metrics everytime using mlflow interface to see if the model is learning

 ---

 ## Prerequisites